-ReWalk Robotics' (RWLK) CEO Larry Jasinski on Q1 2020 Results - Earnings Call Transcript

 Larry Jasinski

 Thank you, Ori.
 Good morning, everyone and I appreciate your time and interest.
-The first quarter in activities through May had significant progress in targeted areas and was substantially impacted by the general shutdown from COVID-19.
+The first quarter and activities through May had significant progress in targeted areas and was substantially impacted by the general shutdown from COVID-19.
 Here are the key activities that occurred so far in 2020.

-First, successful execution of coverage contracts with the number one rated and another top five insurers in Germany, which have been publicly disclosed.
+First, successful execution of coverage contracts with the number one rated and another top five insurer in Germany, which have been publicly disclosed.
 Additional contracts with other SHIs have also become active, although the groups did not make public announcements.
-There was also completion of a binding offer placed and installed within the procurement system with the national social health insurance coverage in Germany.
-And we now have expanded later stage talks with multiple other groups that are seeking similar type contracts.
+There was also completion of a binding offer placed and installed within the procurement system with the national social health insurance coverage in Germany, and we now have expanded later stage talks with multiple other groups that are seeking similar type contracts.

 Second, modification of our agreement with Harvard University's Biodesign laboratory to expand their focus and resources to develop a telehealth remote home therapy exosuit.
-Third, editorial is published on the ReStore technology in the UK on clinical value and results.
-Further publications from Harvard on exosuit technology, along with upcoming publication of the results from the clinical trial conducted for FDA clearance.
+Third, editorial’s published on the ReStore technology in the UK on clinical value and results, further publications from Harvard on exosuit technology, along with upcoming publication of the results from the clinical trial conducted for FDA clearance.

-Fourth, our CMS application for consideration of grading a level two Healthcare Common Procedure Coding System, generally knows a HCPCS code for the ReWalk exoskeleton now has a public hearing scheduled for June 1.
+Fourth, our CMS application for consideration of creating a level two Healthcare Common Procedures Coding System, generally knows as the HCPCS code for the ReWalk exoskeleton now has a public hearing scheduled for June 1.
 And fifth, we have successfully added two new product groups via distribution agreements that will be initiated at the start of Q3.

 Next, regarding our revenue, financial operations and more detail on the five points highlighted a moment ago.
-The effect of the COVID-19 pandemic on our business and revenue insignificant because our products require in-person contact to complete the sales process, this includes delivery of the system and conducting training in some cases which we did not continue during this lockdown period.
+The effect of the COVID-19 pandemic on our business and revenue is significant because our products require in-person contact to complete the sales process.
+This includes delivery of the system and conducting training in some cases, which we did not continue during this lockdown period.

 The company established and maintained extensive policies for the safety of our customers and employees entirely in conjunction with local governments.
 Revenue was limited to 760,000 as we were not able to complete the delivery of several units during March due to the lockdown.
-We resumed shipping delivery and training of ReWalk personal systems in May and are now completing the pending Q1 orders along with additional new orders in Germany and in many parts of the United States.
+We resumed shipping, delivery, and training of ReWalk personal systems in May and are now completing the pending Q1 orders along with additional new orders in Germany and in many parts of the United States.

-Looking forward, the insurance contracts in Germany will impact revenue as long as users gain access to the clinics for hands on evaluation and training.
-We had 98 pending German claims at the end of the quarter with 35 of them groups we have contracts.
+Looking forward, the insurance contracts in Germany will impact revenue as long as users gain access to the clinics for hands-on evaluation and training.
+We had 98 pending German claims at the end of the quarter with 35 of them in groups we have contracts.
 We also see a positive trend in the number of potential VA patients as we now have activity to 26 new potential users as we are no longer competing for patients with the VA’s 160 patient multisite randomized clinical trial to investigate home use of the ReWalk exoskeleton, which is nearing completion.

 SCI growth year-over-year in both regions in 2020 can occur depending on the COVID-19 conditions.
 The ReStore product was proceeding through capital approval processes in approximately 50 clinics at the time of the shutdown.
-The status of any approvals and where the capital budgets in general are affected are presently unknown.
-As we are awaiting guidance as these clinics reopen.
+The status of any approvals and where the capital budgets in general are affected are presently unknown as we are awaiting guidance as these clinics reopen.
 We anticipate that in many cases capital spending will be reduced due to the financial impact on the operations of these clinics.

-We have also taken steps to ensure our financial stability during the crisis, which included implementing short-term and part-time work reduction programs in specific regions, reducing the number of employees and some contractors mainly in the research and development segments.
-And also looking closely in our inventory procurement to make sure we have the right amount to support our sales.
+We have also taken steps to ensure our financial stability during the crisis, which included implementing short-term and part-time work reduction programs in specific regions, reducing the number of employees and some contractors mainly in the research and development segments, and also looking closely in our inventory procurement to make sure we have the right amount to support our sales.

 Year-to-date, we have completed many activities that will impact 2020 sales and long-term growth.
 There are five specific areas that we've really focused on.
-One, executed contracts with Techniker Krankenkasse, TK and Deutsche Angestellten-Krankenkasse, DAK, along with other groups which cover in total over 20 million Germans.
-Also, a binding offer has been placed and installed within the procurement system of 36 insurances under Deutsche Gesetzliche Unfallversicherung, German Accident Social Insurance, DGUV which covers 83 million Germans.
+One, executed contracts with Techniker Krankenkasse, TK; and Deutsche Angestellten-Krankenkasse, DAK; along with other groups which cover in total over 20 million Germans.
+Also, a binding offer has been placed and installed within the procurement system of 36 insurances under Deutsche Gesetzliche Unfallversicherung, the German Accident Social Insurance, DGUV which covers 83 million Germans.

-Each of these agreements were built on the government code for coverage of the ReWalk personal system and are the key element of potentially make an exoskeletal walking, the standard-of-care for Germans with paralysis.
+Each of these agreements were built on the government code for coverage of the ReWalk personal system, and are the key element of potentially making an exoskeletal walking the standard-of-care for Germans with paralysis.
 TK is rated as the leading statutory insurer in Germany.
-TK is the third largest DGUV covers workers along with school children, firefighters, and other essential elements of German society.
+TK is the third largest, DGUV covers workers along with school children, firefighters, and other essential elements of German society.

-Two, the advent of COVID has demonstrated the need for technology from clinician to manage therapy options in the patient's home setting and separate from the clinic.
+Two, the advent of COVID has demonstrated the need for technology from clinician to manage therapy options in the patients' home setting and separate from the clinic.
 CMS has responded by expanding the list of services which can be provided via telehealth to include existing physical and occupational therapy codes such as gait training for example.
-Harvard's Biodesign laboratory has fundamental research and designs for home use and we have modified our collaboration agreement to utilize these technologies in a low cost home-based design that can be managed by the clinician remotely.
+Harvard's Biodesign laboratory has fundamental research and designs for home use, and we have modified our collaboration agreement to utilize these technologies in a low-cost, home-based design that can be managed by the clinician remotely.

 Three, the publications and the value and effects of the ReStore system have expanded.
 This growing base of scientific support is essential to complete market acceptance and understanding of this technology.
 Four, in December, we submitted an application for U.S. HCPCS code.
 These codes are commonly used for billing with Medicare and Medicaid along with private insurers.
-This continues to progress and the public hearings for this application will be held on June 1.
-More than half of the target market for the ReWalk 6.0 relies on Medicare and Medicaid and this will start the process of increasing access for these individuals.
+This continues to progress, and the public hearings for this application will be held on June 1.
+More than half of the target market for the ReWalk 6.0 relies on Medicare and Medicaid, and this will start the process of increasing access for these individuals.

-And fifth, with the expansion of the U.S. sales team, we have sought to add synergistic products to our offering to service our home-based customers, expand our clinic relationships and to grow our revenue.
+And fifth, with the expansion of the U.S. sales team, we have sought to add synergistic products to our offering to service our home-based customers, expand our clinic relationships, and to grow our revenue.
 As part of this strategy, we have completed agreements to distribute two additional product categories as of July 1, 2020.
-We will offer the Myolyn functional electrical stimulation known as FES cycling, rehab and home products.
-And the MediTouch, we have glove, leg, arm and balance systems to our U.S. customers.
-These match our primary call points are needed by our customer base and each have innovative design elements that match the ReWalk mission.
+We will offer the Myolyn functional electrical stimulation known as FES cycling, rehab, and home products, and the MediTouch, we have glove, leg, arm and balance systems to our U.S. customers.
+These match our primary call points, are needed by our customer base, and each have innovative design elements that match the ReWalk mission.

-Our progress in each of these areas are key strategic elements for the development of these new markets by allowing payment and access to innovative technologies for the company.
-They are the pathway to initiate growth in 2020 and beyond.
+Our progress in each of these areas are key strategic elements for the development of these new markets by allowing payment and access to innovative technologies.
+For the company, they are the pathway to initiate growth in 2020 and beyond.

-Next I'd like to turn the call over to Ori for a financial review.
+Next, I'd like to turn the call over to Ori for a financial review.
 Ori?

 Ori Gon